Meghs21/my-todo-app/README.md

 # To-Do App with GUI

 ## Description
 This is a **Graphical User Interface (GUI)** based To-Do app written in Python.
 The app allows users to add, edit, view, and mark tasks as complete using a user-friendly interface.
 Tasks are saved to a file, allowing for easy retrieval even after the app is closed.
-The GUI is implemented using Python's `tkinter` (or whichever GUI library you're using).
+The GUI is implemented using Python's `PySimpleGUI` ).

 ## Features
 - **Add** a new task to your to-do list through the GUI.